Here’s another true story, possibly even an Oscar candidate in the “wrong answer to a good question” category.

 “Well, when we come back next year, we should probably ask the organizers to install a larger projection screen…”

 In my humble opinion, a more straightforward – and easier solution – might have been to put fewer words on the slides, and to increase the font size of the remaining text.
-A to follow Guy Kawasaki’s advice:
+And to follow Guy Kawasaki’s advice:

 “The reason people use a small font is twofold: first, that they don’t know their material well enough; second, they think that more text is more convincing.
 Total bozosity.
 Force yourself to use no font smaller than thirty points.
 I guarantee it will make your presentations better because it requires you to find the most salient points and to know how to explain them well.”